Best Places to Visit in Shirdi in 2025: Complete Guide to Shirdi & Nearby Attractions

 • Features a unique three-faced lingam representing Brahma, Vishnu, and Mahesh

-Located about 140 km from Shirdi, Bhandardara stands as one of the most picturesque hill stations near Shirdi, nestled in the Sahyadri ranges.
+Located about 140 km from Shirdi, Bhandardara stands as one of the most picturesque hill stations near Shirdi, nestled in the verdant Sahyadri ranges.

 Natural Highlights: